Sollinda/factbook-api/source/index.html.md

 Welcome to Sollinda's API documentation.

-If you have any questions regarding this API, please send an email to <a href="mailto:support@sollinda.com">support@sollinda.com</a> and we'll get back to you as soon as we can.
-For clarifications and general language use in this document, please submit a pull-request to `sollinda/docs`.
+If you have questions about this API, please send an <a href="mailto:support@sollinda.com">email to us</a> and we'll get back to you.
+For clarifications and language use, please submit a pull request to sollinda/docs on GitHub.

 ### Base URL